MSH/eTBManager3/README.md

 Although not required, a group of tasks are available in `gulp` to make client side development easier.
 They are implemented in the `gulpfile.js` .
 The main command lines are:

-**`gulp run`** - Prepare and run the client side on a proxy web server.
+**`npm run run`** - Prepare and run the client side on a proxy web server using gulp (the same as running `gulp run`).
 This proxy web-server has the following features:

 * Provides client files (js, html, css, etc);
 * Automatically update browser window when a file is changed;